About This Chapter

 What is IQ, and how do professionals determine what your IQ is?
 What does it mean to have a high or low IQ score, and can you be skilled in one area, or is intelligence very broad?
 In this lesson, explore IQ and test your knowledge with a brief quiz.

 Educators strive to use various types of authentic assessments with their students.
-One of them is the portfolio, and this lesson describes what a portfolio is, what goes in it, and how to manage and evaluate them in a classroom.
+One type of assessment is the portfolio, and this lesson describes what a portfolio is, what goes in it, and how to manage and evaluate them in a classroom.

 In this lesson we focus on what a case study is, how they can be used in a classroom setting, and the characteristics of a situation or issue which can make it a good case study.